New Commission: Lyric Opera of Kansas City

 And here is that other announcement I’d promised (spread with permission) in advance of a formal press release:

+I have begun working on a new children’s opera (music and libretto) for Lyric Opera of Kansas City’s Opera Unlocked educational initiative.
+After a oyful but exhausting few weeks tossing around about 25-30 different ideas and writing several treatments, they chose something I don’t think anyone saw coming.
 Last summer, my old pal Bill Folman emailed me a children’s story he had written called Life is a Jar of Paint, just to see what I thought.
 It is spare and simple in its language, evocative and moving, imbued with Bill’s compassion and humor as a teacher and father.
 This is how he describes the story:

 “A child questions the meaning of life after the death of his grandmother.
 The only answer that satisfies him comes from his artist aunt, whose explanation helps to give him a new perspective and purpose.
 This poignant rhyming tale teaches that life is not just about painting your own story, but about the way you color the lives of others.”